scloud19/SECipedia/Ethical Hacking/Web_App_Security/web_app_sec_core_defenses.md

   Handling Errors
     The application should never return any system-generated messages or other debug information in its responses.
   Keeping logs
+    The IDS should be aware of any client side input validations, if these are being circumvented, the user is known to be malicious

     At a minimum:
       All events relating to the authentication system Successful and failed login